supervisely-ecosystem/import-dicom-volumes/README.md

 You can upload a directory or an archive.
 If you are uploading an archive, it must contain a single top-level directory.
 Structure of the directory is not important - app will find all the series and process them.

 Directory name defines project name.
 All volumes in root directory will be moved to dataset with name: `ds0`.
-Volumes can be placed in any location inside root directory.
+Volumes can be placed in any location inside root directory.<br>
+ℹ️ You can download the archive with data example [here](https://github.com/supervisely-ecosystem/import-dicom-volumes/files/12547806/my_nrrd_project.zip).

 Project directory example: